 While local files are just one among many other resources that can be used by KOrganizer, they are the most convenient way to share calendars, save copies, or import items from your old calendar program.

 If you have an iCalendar or vCalendar file, and you would like to import it, choose the → → menu item.
-KOrganizer will ask you if you want to Add as new calendar, which adds the calendar file as a new local file resource, Merge into existing calendar, which merges the calendar items into an existing resource or Open in separate window, which will allow you to view and edit the calendar, but will not add it to its default view.
+KOrganizer will ask you if you want to Add as new calendar, which adds the calendar file as a new local file resource or Merge into existing calendar, which merges the calendar items into an existing resource.

 A good time to do this would be if you received a vCalendar with a few entries via email, for instance, or if you are planning to import your calendar from another application.
 In the latter case, the first thing to do is to use that application to export the calendar data in one of the formats above, or use a tool to convert from the application's native format.